SNTSVV/DAMAT_Tutorial/README.md

 * _libcsp_: this folder contains the source code for libCSP.
 * _test\_suite_: this folder contains the test suite under test that we are going to try and improve.

-To compile libCSP and its test cases you will need to install the following packages:
+To compile _libCSP_ and its test cases you will need to install the following packages:

 ```shell
 sudo apt-get python gcc pkg-config libsocketcan-dev libzmq3-dev
 ```
-This version of libcsp has been slighlty modified with the insertion of DAMAt's mutation probes (see Step 3: Inserting the mutation probes).
+This version of _libCSP_ has been slighlty modified with the insertion of DAMAt's mutation probes (see Step 3: Inserting the mutation probes).
 To compile it  you will need to go to the _libcsp_ folder and run the following command.

 ```shell